LorenzoVastola/CoinTrack/README.md

     Express: A web application framework for Node.js, utilized to handle routing, middleware, and server-side operations.
     API Integration: CoinTrack integrates with various cryptocurrency APIs to fetch real-time data.
     Asynchronous JavaScript: Leveraged to handle API calls and manage data retrieval efficiently.

+## MarketCap API Key

+To demonstrate integration with the MarketCap API, an API key is included in the project.

 Project Status